 Full EC whole vehicle type approval (ECWVTA) won't suit everyone, particularly those manufacturing vehicles in low numbers.
 In recognition of this fact there are a number of other approval routes available, including:

 (National Small Series Type Approval) is a UK national scheme for low volume manufacturers who intend to sell only in the UK.
 The advantages of NSSTA are relaxed technical requirements for some subjects, a more pragmatic approach to the Conformity of Production (CoP) requirements, and reduction in administrative requirements.
 Like ECWVTA, once the design is approved, individual vehicles do not need to be tested.

 Individual Vehicle Approval) is a UK national scheme and the most likely route for those manufacturing or importing single vehicles or very small numbers.
-IVA does not normally require CoP requirements (unless in conjunction with the N1 enhancements scheme outlined below) as it is based on inspection of each vehicle, although most bodybuilders and converters will work with manufacturers to ensure there is no warranty compromise.
+IVA does not normally require CoP (unless in conjunction with the N1 Enhancements Scheme outlined below) as it is based on inspection of each vehicle, although most bodybuilders and converters will work with manufacturers to ensure there is no warranty compromise.

 Under IVA, vehicles have to be inspected by the Vehicle and Operator Services Agency (VOSA) in Great Britain or the Driver and Vehicle Agency (DVA) in Northern Ireland.

 To cater for certain vehicles which are modified before registration such as panel vans and some pick-up trucks) VCA has developed the “N1 Enhancements Scheme” which is a light touch way of ensuring compliance with the national regulations.